 In simple terms, the word hepatitis means inflammation of the liver.
-Many things can cause hepatitis, including viruses (hepatitis A , B and C), fatty liver disease and autoimmune and metabolic liver disease.
+Many things can cause hepatitis, including viruses (hepatitis A, hepatitis B and hepatitis C), fatty liver disease, and autoimmune and metabolic liver disease.

 Hepatitis C is caused by a virus spread through contact with blood or bodily fluids of an infected person.

 People at risk to acquire the virus include infants born to infected mothers, a needle stick from an infected person, sharing needles with an infected person or having unprotected sexual intercourse with an infected person.
 Up to 46,000 children are infected in the United States and approximately 180 million people worldwide have been infected with hepatitis C.

 What are the signs and symptoms of hepatitis C?

 The majority of infected children acquire the virus at birth and are without symptoms in childhood.
 Older age at the time of acquiring the virus infection can be associated with symptoms.
 Symptoms can occur weeks to months after someone is exposed to the virus.
 These include:

 - Jaundice (yellowing of the eyes and/or skin)

 Standard blood tests will help in the diagnosis, and specialized blood tests can confirm hepatitis C infection.
 Patients with chronic hepatitis C (infection for more than six months) will need blood test monitoring and ongoing clinic visits with a Children's Hospital Colorado liver specialist to assess for progression of disease.

 Why choose Children's Colorado for hepatitis C testing?